acl-org/acl-anthology/hugo/content/info/contrib.md

 If your conference has satellite workshops, please make certain the workshops will actually be run.

+By default, the publication of papers associated with an event in the Anthology will be on the first day of the event (inclusive of workshops or tutorials).
+If you prefer to have it published on a different date, please inform us when you register.

 With this information in hand, we will assign you a [list of Anthology identifiers](https://docs.google.com/spreadsheets/d/166W-eIJX2rzCACbjpQYOaruJda7bTZrY7MBw_oa7B2E/edit?usp=sharing) for use with ACLPUB.

 ### Prepare your data

-Prepare your data (PDFs, BibTeX files, and metadata) using ACLPUB by following the instructions below.
-   You will run a script to lay it out into a single directory, and then send a link to your tarball.
-   **This tarball must be delivered to the Anthology director two weeks prior to your desired publication date**, which was negotiated when you first contacted us.
+Prepare your data (PDFs, BibTeX files, attachments, and metadata) by following the instructions below.
+You will end up with a tarball; this tarball (or a link to it) must be delivered to the Anthology director two weeks prior to your desired publication date**, which was negotiated when you first contacted us.

-This is handled by the [ACLPUB](https://github.com/acl-org/ACLPUB/) package, whose output is a minimally compliant XML file that can be ingested into the Anthology.
+For meetings using [Softconf](https://www.softconf.com)'s [STARTv2 conference management system](https://www.softconf.com/about/start-v2-mainmenu-26), data preparation is handled by the [ACLPUB](https://github.com/acl-org/ACLPUB/) package, whose output can be ingested into the Anthology.
-**Instructions for this can be found [in the ACLPUB package](https://github.com/acl-org/ACLPUB/blob/master/anthologize/README.md)**.
+**Instructions for this can be found [here](https://github.com/acl-org/acl-pub)**.

-(These instructions are directed at users of [Softconf](https://www.softconf.com)'s [STARTv2 conference management system](https://www.softconf.com/about/start-v2-mainmenu-26).
-If you are using EasyChair, you will also want to use [our easychair scripts](https://github.com/acl-org/easy2acl), but please start with the ACLPUB documentation).
+For meetings using EasyChair, you will also want to use [our easy2acl scripts](https://github.com/acl-org/easy2acl), which convert EasyChair proceedings into a format that ACLPUB can use.

 The remaining steps are handled by Anthology staff and use [Anthology tools](https://github.com/acl-org/acl-anthology/tree/master/bin/):